Native bees

 Requirements of the program

-A condition of receiving a native bee hive as a resident of the Ku-ring-gai Local Government Area (LGA) is that Council retains ownership of the hive and therefore the right to check and split the hive on a yearly or two-yearly basis.
+A condition of receiving a native beehive as a resident of the Ku-ring-gai Local Government Area (LGA) is that Council retains ownership of the hive and therefore the right to check and split the hive on a yearly or two-yearly basis.
 This usually takes place between September and November, and you will be contacted via email prior to the check and split taking place.

 We will require safe access to your property to check and split the hive.
-If you are not comfortable or unable to provide Council staff with access to your property for hive maintenance you will be unable to participate in the program and the hive will need to be collected and returned to the program.
+If you are not comfortable or unable to provide Council staff with access to your property for hive maintenance, you will be unable to participate in the program and the hive will need to be collected and returned to the program.

-Residents are required to be contactable via email, please inform the program if you update your email address.
-If no contact is able to be made with participants the hive might be removed from the property.
-Please add wildthings@krg.nsw.gov.au to your address list so that the emails do not go to your spam folder.
+Residents are required to be contactable via email.
+Please inform the program if you update your email address.
+If no contact is able to be made with participants, the hive may be removed from the property.

 Beehives for Schools and educators

-The native stingless beehive program is extremely popular with our residents and every year we receive interest from Schools and other institutions in Ku-ring-gai, wanting to secure a hive of their own.
+The native stingless beehive program is extremely popular with our residents and every year we receive interest from schools and other institutions in Ku-ring-gai wanting to secure a hive of their own.

 One of the important reasons is that access to the hive is often limited, especially during holiday periods, making it difficult for us to manage the hives in the same way as our residential ones.
 Additionally, the person responsible for the hive can change frequently as staff come and go, sometimes resulting in a breakdown in communication.